Orry-la-Ville–Coye station

-Orry-la-Ville-Coye is a railway station serving Orry-la-Ville and Coye-la-Forêt to the North of Paris, France.
-It is situated on the Paris–Lille railway.
-The station is composed of a station building and four tracks served by two lateral platforms as well as a central platform.
+Orry-la-Ville–Coye (/fr/) is a railway station serving Orry-la-Ville and Coye-la-Forêt in Oise to the north-northeast of Paris, France.
+It is on the road between the two towns, on the Paris–Lille railway.
+It opened in 1859.

+The station has a station building and four tracks served by two lateral platforms as well as a central platform.
+It is one of two stations in Orry-la-Ville with La Borne Blanche, closer to the town centre.